alex-sharifi/linux-tips/README.md

     - `shift` command causes all the parameters to _move down one_, i.e. `while test "${#}" -gt 0; do commands shift; done` or `while test -n "${1}"; do commands shift done`.

 - Flow Control: If
-  - `if commands; then commands [elif commands; then commands...] [else commands] fi` is the format.
+  - `if commands; then commands [elif commands; then commands...] [;else commands]; fi` is the format. `then`, `else`, `fi` are recognised only after a newline or semicolon.
+  - The shell's `if` statement runs commands based on the exit status of a command.
   - `test` performs checks and comparisons to return an exit status of 0 when the expression is true, and a status of 1 when an exit status is false.
+It's sole purpose is to return an exit status.
+It produces no output and changes no files.
+The shell stores the exit status of the last program in the variable `$?`.
     - `test -e file` checks for presence of _file_.
     - `test -d file` checks if _file_ exists and is a directory.
+    - `test -f file` checks if _file_ exists and is not a directory.
     - `test string` checks if _string_ is not null.
     - `test -n string` checks the length of _string_ is greater than 0.
     - `test string1 == string2` checks if _string1_ and _string2_ are equal.